Moravian Land Movement: Movement bodies

 The most important matters are decided by the MZH Assembly, a meeting of the whole party.
 It meets 3 times a year.

-Among the assemblies, the activities of the movement are decided by the highest body, the Council of the Ministry of Health, which currently has seven members.
+Among the assemblies, the activities of the movement are decided by the highest body, the Council of the Movement, which currently has seven members.
 It consists of the chairman of the movement, the vice-chairman and 5 members of the council.
 All this is controlled by the Audit and Arbitration Commission.

 Objectives

 Based on the preamble of the Constitution of the Czech Republic, which speaks about the citizens of the Czech Republic in Bohemia, Moravia and Silesia, the Moravian Land Movement seeks democratically to unite fourteen regions into Bohemia, Moravia and Silesia (and the metropolitan country Prague) and equip them with self-governing competencies advanced models of proven Länder.
 The movement considers strong territorial self-government and the modern conception of traditional regions, which naturally compete with growing centralism, to be one of the cornerstones and pillars of a democratic establishment.
 He considers the return to this value to be an important part of the effort to revive and strengthen democracy in our country, in dealing with the pressures of undemocratic forces.